The first time I met Jessica, she was teetering on the edge of a table writing

 2. Baiting Hollow Farm & Vineyard: Founder Sam Rubin planted a row of grapevines on a whim in the 1960s, and his stunning property is still flourishing today in Suffolk County.

-3. Costello di Borghese: Costello di Borghese is the oldest vineyard on Long Island!
+3. Castello di Borghese: Castello di Borghese is the oldest vineyard on Long Island!
 Established by a prince and princess and still maintained by their children, the winery specializes in Italian wines.
-With the barn doubling as a gallery, Costello di Borghese is a stunning location for an elegant reception with rustic, Italian flair, and it will pair perfectly with a honeymoon in Italy!
+With the barn doubling as a gallery, Castello di Borghese is a stunning location for an elegant reception with rustic, Italian flair, and it will pair perfectly with a honeymoon in Italy!

 4. Driftwood Farm: With a fantastic barn located on the property and some of the best ocean views on Long Island, Driftwood Farms is one of the most fabulous locations in the area.
 I love that there’s an option to host a tented reception overlooking the ocean, but the barn is equally as stunning and just as elegant.
 It’s also important to mention the luxuriously large grounds and horse stables.
 Welcome to the tip of the North Fork!